 - Approve the proof.

-After you’ve approved your proof copy and checked the box for distribution via Amazon, it will automatically be available for sale within a couple days.
+After you’ve approved your proof copy and checked the box for distribution via Amazon, it will automatically be available for sale within a few days.

 How much money do you make from a book sale?

-With CreateSpace your margin per book will be calculated as follows:
+With CreateSpace, your revenue per unit (for a black and white book) will be calculated as follows:

-60% of the book’s list price (which you set)
+60% of the book’s list price (which you set), minus

 So, for example, for a book with 150 pages and a $15 list price, you’d receive: